nikel-api/nikel/README.md

 ### Traditional Deployment

-Nikel should work on any 32/64 bit system with go installed (version 1.13+ should work).
+Nikel should work on any 32/64 bit system with go installed (version 1.13+ is required).

 1. git clone
 ```